FrancesCoronel/personal-website-v3/site/content/posts/2018-11-30-coro-women-in-leadership.md

 The program will engage 25 mid-career women of diverse backgrounds from the private, nonprofit, and government sectors for intensive leadership development seminars and post-fellowship networking.

+> I received a scholarship from Coro that covered half of the tuition and paid for the rest using my professional development funds from Slack.

 ## Program Skills

 - Strategic relationship building